-- Multi-unit cascading of up to four Apollo interfaces via Thunderbolt - All hardware inputs and outputs are individually addressable by DAW - All Console mix buses can be routed to DAW inputs for recording - I/O Matrix feature for customizing Core Audio & ASIO I/O routes and names
+- All hardware inputs and outputs can be individually addressed by DAW - All of Console's mix buses can be routed to DAW inputs for recording

 Apollo Documentation Overview

 Documentation for all Apollo components is extensive, so instructions are separated by areas of functionality.
 Each functional area has a separate manual file.
 An overview of each file, and how they are accessed, is provided in this section.